 Generally speaking, a wife is entitled to an equitable division of the marital estate.
 This means that she is typically entitled to an amount of property and money that is fair and reasonable given the circumstances of the marriage.
 A wife may also be entitled to spousal support (alimony) from her husband.
 However, there are very specific circumstances that must be discussed with the attorney.

 What is Recommended To Have Prepared Before Filing A Divorce?

 The divorce process in Texas can be complex, so it is important to understand all the steps involved.
-If you have any additional questions, please contact the Law Offices of Lisa Thiele.
-We offer free consultations and would happily answer any of your questions.
+If you have any additional questions, please contact Thiele Law Firm.
+We offer reduced fee consultations and would happily answer any of your questions.